Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Background

-\subsubsection{XAI stakeholders in 6G}
+\subsection{XAI stakeholders in 6G}

 Nearly every sector has a demand for automated algorithmic decision-making, and this demand is evolving into supplementing decisions with explanations generated by the XAI model.
 With the upcoming 6G making internet bandwidth faster and available to almost every other device, the demand for AI will be enhanced by XAI within the ecosystem.
-However, the question remains, who needs XAI and at what level of explanation sounds reasonable.
-Also, it is vital to note that different stakeholders have different expectations from the explanations \cite{ribera2019can} and based on the user requirement of XAI \cite{wick1989reconstructive}, stakeholders' demands can be classified broadly into three categories.
+However, the question remains, who needs XAI, and at what level of explanation sounds reasonable?
+Also, it is vital to note that different stakeholders have different expectations from the explanations \cite{ribera2019can}, and based on the user requirement of XAI \cite{wick1989reconstructive}, stakeholders' demands can be classified broadly into three categories.

-\begin{itemize} \item The demand that will be useful for \textit{service providers} to help them identify problems or bugs within the system that produce a decision and improve the performance by troubleshooting the decision making process.
+\begin{itemize} \item The demand that will be useful for \textit{service providers} to help them identify problems or bugs within the system that produce a decision and improve the performance by troubleshooting the decision-making process.
 Service providers can be system designers, data scientists, AI/XAI researchers, software developers/testers, etc. \item The demand of the \textit{end-users}, who would be interested in understanding the decision for usage and application \cite{qureshi2019eve} purpose.
 For the end-user, the interface of explanations is essential, which should explain the decision in the form of a story that the end-user can easily understand \cite{qureshi2017lit}.
 End-users can be businesses, non-technical people, consumers of technology, and policymakers. \item The demand of the \textit{legal auditors}, who would be interested in auditing legal compliance of automated decision-making algorithm.
-Here, the legal auditors would look for confirmation that ensures compliance, such as no racial discrimination or gender bias was observed while approving a loan application.
-These stakeholders can be auditors and other legal professionals. \end{itemize} For instance, when an image is classified as a cat instead of a dog, the end-user will prefer a high-level explanation such as the difference in the tail.
-In contrast, the service providers would be interested in a more thorough explanation, such as pixel colours and other numerical differences between the images of cats and dogs in the training data.
-Likewise, the legal auditors would ensure compliance during the decision-making process, such as racial profiling does not contribute or skin tone toward decision-making during a legal process.
-We also summarised the XAI requirements for different 6G stakeholders in Table \ref{tab:stakeholders}.
+Here, the legal auditors would look for confirmation that ensures compliance, such as no racial discrimination or gender bias while approving loan applications.
+These stakeholders can be auditors and other legal professionals. \end{itemize} We summarised the XAI requirements for different 6G stakeholders in Table \ref{tab:stakeholders}.